Writer/Surfer

 For those looking for a WaveCel helmet at a more affordable price, Anon’s Windham fits the bill.
 Whereas Anon’s Merak WaveCel features adjustable vents, hybrid construction, and other premium features, the Windham features a more to-the-point design with fixed venting in a hard shell package.

-While the Windham is a safety upgrade compared to similarly styled hard shell helmets like the Giro Ledge, shelling out an additional $85 for WaveCel tech may not be for everyone.
-And it’s hard to justify spending $190 when you could spend $30 more for adjustable venting in Sweet Protection’s Igniter hardshell.
-But for those interested in a WaveCel lid for snow, picking up an Anon helmet is the only way to get one at the moment and the Windham is the company’s most affordable model.
+While the Windham is a safety upgrade compared to similarly styled hard shell helmets like the Giro Ledge, shelling out an additional $65 for WaveCel tech may not be for everyone.
+And it’s hard to justify spending $190 on such a simple design when you could spend $40 more for adjustable venting in Sweet Protection’s Igniter hardshell.
+But for those interested in a WaveCel lid for snow, picking up an Anon helmet is the only way to get one at the moment, and the Windham is the company’s most affordable model.

 Helmet Price Weight Construction Features